Droggelbecher92/Deploy-Template/README.md

       GitHub, in this case an API-Key.
 We can generate our API-Key in Heroku by clicking the User-icon (top-right) => Account settings => scroll down untill you see API-Key
     - Either generate or copy your API-Key.
+    - Thats all you have to do on Heroku.
+Everything else is done by the CI in combination with the API-Key.
 - Github:
     - We have save this API-Key in our Repo, to Login to Heroku.
     - Go to your Repo => Settings => Secrets => Actions => New Repository Secret